Amin-MAG/My-Notes/Kubernetes 07523bdad5d24d78b60f8edd681b9272/Pods and Nodes 6fc928badbbf4a3ea3d93ce2d240537a.md

 Each Pod is tied to the Node where it is scheduled, and remains there until termination (according to restart policy) or deletion.
 In case of a Node failure, identical Pods are scheduled on other available Nodes in the cluster.

+Kubernetes [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) are mortal.
+Pods in fact have a [lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).
+When a worker node dies, the Pods running on the Node are also lost.
+A [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) might then dynamically drive the cluster back to desired state via creation of new Pods to keep your application running.

 ## **Nodes**

 A Pod always runs on a **Node**.
 A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.